VU-BEAM-Lab/ADMIRE/README.md

 This is free software made available under the Apache License, Version 2.0.
 For details, refer to the [LICENSE](LICENSE) file.

 ## External Code Used in this Repository
-The code contained in the ica.m function was obtained from the paper "A Tutorial on Independent Component Analysis" by Jonathon Shlens.
-This paper is available on arXiv and can be accessed using the following link.
+The code contained in the ```ica.m``` function was obtained from the paper "A Tutorial on Independent Component Analysis" by Jonathon Shlens.
+This paper is available on arXiv and can be accessed at https://arxiv.org/pdf/1404.2986.pdf.
 The citation for the paper is listed in the

 ## Contact Information